 I actually like Yanni.
 Not enough to join a fanclub, but enough to listen to him when I’m reminiscing about 1990s dentist office waiting rooms.

 In truth, there’s hardly any reason to lament the demise of America’s chain bookstores.
 I worked at a Barnes and Noble in the late 1990s, and back then I had to wear, get this: a shirt and tie.
 Every day.
 Tucked in to nice slacks.
-The last time I went into a Barnes and Noble I saw employees dressed like they’d just come either from Burning Man or their tent beneath the 101 overpass on Ventura, which would at least give you the opportunity to rub elbows with Brigitte Nielsen.
+The last time I went into a Barnes and Noble I saw employees dressed like they’d just stepped off a Greyhound bus or out of a tent beneath the 101 overpass on Ventura, which would at least give you the opportunity to rub elbows with Brigitte Nielsen.